|« PreviousNext »|

 Tagging Your Member Resources in the AWS CloudFormation User Guide.

 |Amazon Relational Database Service (Amazon RDS)||DB Instance Tags in the Amazon Relational Database Service User Guide.|

-For services that launch "underlying" resources supporting tagging, such as Amazon Elastic MapReduce or AWS Marketplace, you can tag the underlying resources (such as the associated Amazon EC2 instance) for your report.
+For services that launch "underlying" resources that support tagging, such as Amazon Elastic MapReduce or AWS Marketplace, you can tag the underlying resources (such as the associated Amazon EC2 instance) for your report.

-AWS recommends you devise a set of tag keys that represent how you want to organize your costs.
-If you use a consistent set of tag keys to track your costs, your Cost Allocation Report will display the keys as additional columns with applicable values for each row.
+We recommend that you devise a set of tag keys that represent how you want to organize your costs.
+You can use a consistent set of tag keys to track your costs to have your Cost Allocation Report display the keys as additional columns with applicable values for each row.

 For an example of how tags appear in your Cost Allocation Report, see Viewing a Cost Allocation Report.